kunikohunter/PepBind3D/README.md

 python3 paths.py                                       # prints the resolved roots and whether they exist
 ```

-The defaults point at our own layout, so running the code in place reproduces
-the published analyses unchanged.
-The notebooks set their paths in the first
+The notebooks import the same roots in their first cell, so setting the
-cell; edit those if you re-run them.
+variables covers them too.

 Per-pair Rosetta outputs live at `$PEPBIND3D_DATA/pdb/{allele}/{peptide}/`
 (`{peptide}_input_{0001..0025}.pdb` plus `score.sc`, whose `description` column